timbeiko/info-retrieval-reuters/README.md

 # info-retrieval-reuters

-## Questions
+## Report
-1. What is the difference between tasks 1 & 2?
+See "Report.pdf" for the full report.

 Objectives: Implement SPIMI.
 Implement rudimentary information retrieval using your SPIMI indexer.
 Test and analyze your system, discuss how your design decisions influence the results.